Tracklore/user-service/README.md

 docker-compose up
 ```

-This will start the user-service, auth-service, and database in separate containers.
+This will start the user-service, auth-service, database, and RabbitMQ in separate containers.

+## Testing
+A simple health check test is included to verify the service is running correctly.